-It is typically a small suction dredger which works by blowing compressed air into a pipe.
+It is typically a small suction dredger that works by blowing compressed air into a pipe.
 The concentrated air results in bubbles to rise along with the water and debris.
 It is usually handheld and used in nautical archaeology.

 4) Bucket Dredger

 A bucket dredger has buckets on a chain which pick up sediment from the bottom of the sea or river.